Etowah Educator Named 2023 CCSD Teacher of the Year

 CCSD Teacher of the Year Lara McDonald expresses her thanks to her family and fellow teachers at the event.

-The Cherokee County School District saluted educators Thursday, March 31, 2022 at the 2022 Legacy Makers: CCSD Teachers of the Year Celebration.
+The Cherokee County School District saluted educators Thursday night at the 2023 Legacy Makers: CCSD Teachers of the Year Celebration.

 The Legacy Makers event held at the Northside Hospital Cherokee Conference Center in Canton honored the Teacher of the Year for every CCSD school, including four finalists who were announced in February.
-Superintendent of Schools Dr. Brian V. Hightower opened an envelope at the event’s conclusion to announce that Cherokee High School teacher Jonathan Gustin is the 2022 CCSD Teacher of the Year!
+Superintendent of Schools Dr. Brian V. Hightower opened an envelope at the event’s conclusion to announce that Etowah High School science teacher Lara McDonald is the 2023 CCSD Teacher of the Year!

 The dinner, and the long list of gifts presented to the honorees, all were made possible thanks to the generosity of sponsor donations including Presenting Sponsors: Cherokee County Educational Foundation, Credit Union of Georgia, Northside Hospital Cherokee and Shottenkirk Chrysler, Dodge, Jeep and Ram of Canton.

 David Booth, general manager of Shottenkirk, announced at the event’s close that Ms. McDonald, as CCSD Teacher of the Year, would enjoy a free one-year lease of the vehicle of her choice from Shottenkirk.